The Hopf algebra of odd symmetric functions

 \subsection{Odd Schur functions}

 We begin by reviewing some terminology from the combinatorics of Young diagrams.
 Let $\lambda$ be a Young diagram.
 A \textit{Young tableau} $T$ of shape $\lambda$ is an assignment of a positive integer to each box of $\lambda$.
-We say $T$ is \textit{standard} if its entries are strictly increasing in all rows and in all columns and we say $T$ is \textit{semistandard} if its entries are non-decreasing in all rows and strictly increasing in all columns.
+We say $T$ is \textit{semistandard} if its entries are non-decreasing in all rows and strictly increasing in all columns.